12 Children’s Books to Teach Letter Writing to Kids

 Dragon Post by Emma Yarlett

-A boy named Alex writes letters to try to get ideas on how to care for his dragon…letters to the Fire Brigade and World Animal Welfare, for example.
+A boy named Alex writes letters to get ideas on how to care for his dragon...letters to the Fire Brigade and World Animal Welfare, for example.
 How can he take care of a dragon?
 The story is cute.
 It’s about what to do with an unexpected dragon in your house — and the illustrations are delightful.
 But the selling point of the whole book is the five letters that kids can take out of the envelopes.

-Yours in Books by Julie Falatko, illustrated by Gabriel Alborozo
+by Julie Falatko, illustrated by Gabriel Alborozo

 A charming story on the power of books and community told in letters (epistolary) between a grumpy owl and a gregarious, insightful bookselling Squirrel.
 Owl writes to Squirrel about Owl’s new NOISY neighbors.
 Squirrel sends Owl just the right books to help Owl enjoy the company of the visiting children.
 So instead of sending The Busy Owl’s Guide to Fodo That Will Not Entice Neighbor Children to Stop By Uninvited, Squirrel sends 50 Fanciful Biscuits and Cakes.
 Before you know it, grumpy Owl throws a large tea party for everyone.

-The Night Monster by Sushree Mishra, illustrated by Sanket Pethkar
+by Sushree Mishra, illustrated by Sanket Pethkar

+Letter writing to monsters?
+YES!
 Avi tells his sister, Swati, that he’s scared of a monster at night.
 Swati suggests that Avi write the monster a letter.
 To his surprise, the monster (who is actually the big sister) writes back.
 Back and forth (with some lift-the-flaps) Avi and the not-a-monster communicate.
 Avi soon realizes that the night is not a monster.
 In fact, he waits for the night to bring him sweet dreams.

 Dear Dinosaur by Chae Strathie, illustrated by Nicola O’Byrne